rdvid/fullstack-scrapy/tests/README.md

 ```

-In this project we will work following this order of relevance to put our tests in place:
+In this project we will work following this order of relevance.
+To put our tests in right place consider the following:

 1. ```filecontext.spec.ts```
 2. ```describe block to group related tests```